Reach out! We’re available by email or phone and can answer all of your questions.

 - Sensitivity 30.5 pg/mL

 - Samples/Plate 40 in Duplicate

 - Standard Curve

-ST2 (also known as IL1RL1, DER4, T1 and FIT-1) is a member of the Toll-like/IL-1-receptor superfamily.
+The ST2 protein, (also known as IL1RL1, DER4, T1, and FIT-1), is a Toll-like/IL-1-receptor superfamily member.
 The interleukin-1 (IL-1) receptor family has several members, including the classical interleukin-1 receptor (IL-1R) and the interleukin-18 receptor (IL-18R).
-In 1989, one member of the family, ST2, was identified as an orphan receptor.
-Investigation into the function of ST2 revealed its participation in inflammatory processes, particularly regarding mast cells, type 2 CD4+ T-helper cells, and the production of Th2-associated cytokines.
-ST2 was characterized as a specific cellular marker that differentiated Th2 from Th1 T-cells.
-The gene for ST2 spans ~40 kb on human chromosome 2q12, and is part of the larger human IL-1 gene cluster of ~200 kb.
-ST2 is conserved across species, with homologues in the genomes of mouse, rat, and fruitfly.
-The ~37 kDa unglycosylated secreted protein is converted into a 60–70 kDa glycosylated product, which is the soluble form of ST2, sST2.
+In 1989, researchers identified ST2 as an orphan receptor.
+ST2 exerts functions in inflammatory processes like those within mast cells, type 2 CD4+ T-helper cells, and the production of Th2-associated cytokines.
+ST2 is a specific cellular marker that differentiates Th2 from Th1 T-cells.
+The gene for ST2 spans ~40 kb on human chromosome 2q12 and is part of the larger human IL-1 gene cluster of ~200 kb.
+ST2 is conserved across species, with homologs in mouse, rat, and fruitfly genomes.
+The ~37 kDa unglycosylated secreted protein is converted into a 60–70 kDa glycosylated product, the soluble form of ST2, sST2.